 I had signed up for Penelope Jewell’s workshop on “Personal Mastery” – a five day class designed to help participants define their values and to develop a mission statement and vision based on those values.
 The fact that Penelope’s course bio also mentioned she was a Reiki Master, delighted me.

-Checking out Penelope’s website www.ReikiWorks.info, I discovered that she was a Traditional Teaching Master of the Usui System of Natural Healing Reiki – practicing since April of 1985.
+Checking out Penelope’s website www.ReikiWorks.info, I discovered that she is a Traditional Teaching Master of the Usui System of Natural Healing Reiki (Usui Shiki Ryoho Reiki) – practicing since April of 1985.
 She was initiated as the first Teaching Master in New York State in 1988, and at that time was one of approximately 500 Teaching Masters in the world.
 (In the following years, Reiki blossomed in popularity and is now taught and practiced in almost every country of the world.)

-Penelope’s Reiki “lineage” is Mikao Usui, Chujiro Hayashi, Hawayo Takata, Ethel Lombardi and Phyllis Furumoto (her Master’s teachers), Linda Keiser Mardis (her teaching Master).
-Lineage means: who taught you, and who were your Master’s teachers?
-With the addition of her name to the above list as my Master, I am honored to claim Penelope’s lineage as my lineage.
+Penelope’s Reiki “lineage” is Mikao Usui, Chujiro Hayashi, Hawayo Takata, Ethel Lombardi and Phyllis Furumoto (her Master’s teachers), and Linda Keiser Mardis (Penelope’s initiating Master).
+Knowing your Reiki lineage means knowing who taught and initiated you as a Master, and who was your Master’s initiating Teaching Master, and that Master’s Master, going as far back as Sensei Usui in Japan in the 1920s.
+Not many practitioners today know their Reiki lineage and I am honored to claim Penelope’s lineage as my lineage.